Complexity of the usual torus action on Kazhdan-Lusztig varieties: Abstract

 \section{Abstract}

-We investigate the class of Kazhdan-Lusztig varieties, and its subclass of matrix Schubert varieties, endowed with a naturally defined torus action.
+We investigate the class of Kazhdan--Lusztig varieties, and its subclass of matrix Schubert varieties, endowed with a naturally defined torus action.
 Writing a matrix Schubert variety $\overline{X_w}$ as $\overline{X_w}=Y_w\times \CC^d$ (where $d$ is maximal possible), we show that $Y_w$ can be of complexity-$k$ exactly when $k\neq 1$.
-Also, we give a combinatorial description of the extremal rays of the weight cone of a Kazhdan-Lusztig variety, which in particular turns out to be the edge cone of an acyclic directed graph.
-Finally, we use this description to compute the complexity of certain Kazhdan-Lusztig varieties.
+Also, we give a combinatorial description of the extremal rays of the weight cone of a Kazhdan--Lusztig variety, which in particular turns out to be the edge cone of an acyclic directed graph.
+As a consequence we show that given permutations $v$ and $w$, the complexity of Kazhdan--Lusztig variety indexed by $(v,w)$ is the same as the complexity of the Richardson variety indexed by $(v,w)$.
+Finally, we use this description to compute the complexity of certain Kazhdan--Lusztig varieties.